Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Cirrhilabrus chaliasi Tea, Allen & Dailami 2021 in honor of Vincent Chalias, a “skilled underwater photographer, field biologist, and proponent of coral and fish aquaculture in Bali.
 He greatly assisted in the description of [this] species through his excellent underwater photographs and detailed field observations”

-Cirrhilabrus claire Randall & Pyle 2001 in honor of Claire T. Michihara, wife of Charles “Chip” J. Boyle, who collected type in 1990; they co-own Cook Island Aquarium Fish, a marine-aquarium fish exporter [a noun in apposition, without the matronymic “ae”]
+Cirrhilabrus claire Randall & Pyle 2001 in honor of Claire T. Michihara, wife of Charles “Chip” J. Boyle, who collected type in 1990; they co-own Cook Island Aquarium Fish, a marine-aquarium fish exporter [a noun in apposition, without the genitive “ae”]

 Cirrhilabrus condei Allen & Randall 1996 in honor of zoologist Bruno Condé (1920-2004), director of l’Aquarium de Nancy, for his “outstanding service” as editor of Revue française d’Aquariologie (journal in which description appeared) and “valuable” contributions to the aquarium field